 - The Elmaleh Prize awards $150 for an essay in the social sciences.

 - The Humanities Prize award $150 for an essay in the humanities.

-Students should submit their essays for consideration by the last day of class in the spring semester; senior theses are ineligible.
+Students should submit their essays for consideration to Danielle Venit by 11:59 PM EDT on April 26 (the last day of classes in Spring ’23);; senior theses are ineligible.
 There is no word count per se but essays should be fifteen or fewer pages.
 Decisions are made in the spring.